-CED 4413 Adult Ministries
+3 Hours CED 4413 Adult Ministries

 A study of the characteristics of the adult at various life stages, and developing trends in the Church's work with adults.
-An investigation is made of methods which can be used effectively in reaching, teaching, and retaining adults in the local church with special emphasis upon principles which guide in structuring viable adult ministries.
+An investigation is made of methods which can be used effectively church with special emphasis upon principles which guide in structuring viable adult ministries.